stevienovak/CertifyBot/README.md

 Certificate Generator: Creates personalized certificates in PDF format to celebrate participants' achievements.

-Email Sender: Automatically sends the certificates as email attachments to the participants.
+Email Sender: Automatically sends the certificates as email attachments to the participants of the event.

 ## Step 1: Setup